 Budapest is a cultural gem in Eastern Europe.
-Despite it being a city that’s been on my radar for years though, we really struggled to plan our trip and ended up making it up as we went along and, as a result, found some real treasures and took in plenty of sights, cuisine and culture.
+Despite it being a city that’s been on my radar for years though, we really struggled to plan our trip and ended up making it up as we went along and, as a result, managed to find some real treasures and take in plenty of sights, cuisine and culture.

 The city is relatively easy to navigate – even with no Wi-Fi! – and their version of ‘Boris Bikes’ looked so fun.
 Plenty of locals travel by bicycle in the city!
 I would personally recommend lacing up your city trainers and tackling the city on foot.

 Budapest is a real assortment of travel gems for seasoned and casual travellers alike.
 Several of my friends had been for a lads’/girls’ holiday and hit up all of the bars and clubs along Erzsebet korut and others simply soaked up the sights.

 We planned to do a mix of everything: good food, good architecture and many laughs.
 I would certainly recommend a trip to the Hungarian National Museum.
 It’s really affordable and a great way to spend 2 hours, soaking up Hungary’s history that I found I didn’t know much about at all.
 It’s well-stocked (I love looking at artefacts!) and features plaques in Hungarian and English.

 Spend an afternoon in Budapest’s City Park, Varosliget.
 This is where Vajdahunyard Castle is as well as the famous Szechenyi Baths.
 It’s a pretty beautiful park and is home to a Bulbasaur nest!